-To involve parents in the Title I program at Rio Real the following practices have been established:
+To involve parents in the Title I program at Rio del Sol the following practices have been established:

-- Rio Real holds an annual meeting to inform parents of Title I students about Title I requirements and about the right of parents to be involved in the Title I program. - o An annual Title I meeting is held within the first trimester of each year. - o Parents are reminded of the meeting through a telephone message to the home, the monthly calendar and via school newsletter. - o The annual Title I meeting may be held in conjunction with another regularly scheduled parent meeting such as Back to School Night, Coffee with the Principal etc. - Rio Real offers a flexible number of meetings for Title I parents. - o Parents can be involved through PTA meetings, School Site Council meetings, Coffee with the Principal, ELAC, parent conferences, parent education nights and parent workshops. - Rio Real involves parents of Title I students in an organized, ongoing, and timely way, in the planning, review, and improvement of Rio Real's Title I programs and the Title I parental involvement policy. - o Parents are given the opportunity to provide input as to how we can improve our program and policy.
-We provide this opportunity at the following meetings: PTA, SSC, ELAC - Rio Real provides parents of Title I students with timely information about Title I programs. o Information is provided at our annual Title I meeting. - Rio Real provides parents of Title I students with an explanation of the curriculum used at Rio Real, the assessments used to measure student progress, and the proficiency levels students are expected to meet. - o Information is provided at our annual Title I meeting. - o All parents receive information about the curriculum and programs at Back to School Night. o Parents are informed of programs during fall conferences. - If requested by parents of Title I students, Rio Real provides opportunities for regular meetings that allow the parents to participate in decisions relating to the education of their children. o Parents are provided with parent rights at IEP meetings and reminded that they have the right to call a meeting at any time to discuss their child's education. - o Rio Real holds 6 parent meetings a year to which parents are invited and provided with
+- Rio del Sol holds an annual meeting to inform parents of Title I students about Title I requirements and about the right of parents to be involved in the Title I program. - o An annual Title I meeting is held within the first trimester of each year. - o Parents are reminded of the meeting through a telephone message to the home, the monthly calendar and via school newsletter. - o The annual Title I meeting may be held in conjunction with another regularly scheduled parent meeting such as Back to School Night, Coffee with the Principal etc. - Rio del Sol offers a flexible number of meetings for Title I parents. - o Parents can be involved through PTA meetings, School Site Council meetings, Coffee with the Principal, ELAC, parent conferences, parent education nights and parent workshops. - Rio del Sol involves parents of Title I students in an organized, ongoing, and timely way, in the planning, review, and improvement of Rio del Sol's Title I programs and the Title I parental involvement policy. - Parents are given the opportunity to provide input as to how we can improve our program and policy.
+We provide this opportunity at the following meetings: PTA, SSC, ELAC - Rio del Sol provides parents of Title I students with timely information about Title I programs. - o Information is provided at our annual Title I meeting. - Rio del Sol provides parents of Title I students with an explanation of the curriculum used at Rio del Sol, the assessments used to measure student progress, and the proficiency levels students are expected to meet. - o Information is provided at our annual Title I meeting. - o All parents receive information about the curriculum and programs at Back to School Night. - o Parents are informed of programs during fall conferences. - If requested by parents of Title I students, Rio del Sol provides opportunities for regular meetings that allow the parents to participate in decisions relating to the education of their children. - Parents are provided with parent rights at IEP meetings and reminded that they have the right to call a meeting at any time to discuss their child's education.

+o Rio del Sol holds 3 parent meetings a year to which parents are invited and provided with a translator in their own dialect if needed.

-Rio Real distributes to parents of Title I students a school-parent compact.
+Rio del Sol distributes to parents of Title I students a school-parent compact.
 The compact, which has been jointly developed with parents, outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement.
-It describes specific ways Rio Real and families will partner to help children achieve the State's high academic standards.
+It describes specific ways Rio del Sol and families will partner to help children achieve the State's high academic standards.
 It addresses the following legally required items, as well as other items suggested by parents of Title I students.

-- Rio Real's responsibility to provide high-quality curriculum and instruction - The ways parents will be responsible for supporting their children's learning - The importance of ongoing communication between parents and teachers through, at a minimum, annual parent-teacher conferences; frequent reports on student progress; access to staff; opportunities for parents to volunteer and participate in their child's class; and opportunities to observe classroom activities
+- Rio del Sol's responsibility to provide high-quality curriculum and instruction - The ways parents will be responsible for supporting their children's learning - The importance of ongoing communication between parents and teachers through, at a minimum, annual parent-teacher conferences; frequent reports on student progress; access to staff; opportunities for parents to volunteer and participate in their child's class; and opportunities to observe classroom activities